Not Accepting Guests

 I (Kiri) love to travel.
 Freakin' love it.
 The feeling of discovering something you never knew existed is mind blowing.
 And those things are usually REALLY cool!
 I geek-out speaking foreign languages (like Rosetta Stone?
 SUCH a fun game!
 Ha.) and I mean... flavors, values, ideas of humor and life....
 I'm a nerd and I'm in love with the world.
 Basically that.
 In a word.
 Travel ;]

 I've heard a million times over that it's not about what you do in life, but what makes you HAPPY in life.

 It is my mission to explore my ambitions and push my self to go farther, see more and achieve every last one of my sky-high dreams!-- because if you want it bad enough...

 Why I’m on Couchsurfing

-I first encountered CS while living in Buenos Aires as a student.
-I surfed my first couch in São Paulo, Brazil in April 2012 (Thanks Pedro!), and have lived with long-term 'host families' in Mexico, Argentina & Samoa.
+I first encountered CS while studying in Buenos Aires.
+I surfed my first couch in São Paulo, Brazil in April 2012 (Thanks Pedro!).
+I've also lived with long-term 'host families' for years in Mexico, Argentina & Samoa.
 Serve to say I'm well versed in being a guest!

 I returned to the USA after years abroad (school, traveling, Peace Corps, etc) in 2015 and finally have the opportunity to MY home to this vast world of couch surfing travelers!

-Global Development, Human Rights, Refugee issues, Literacy, Girl's empowerment, Being Green, Politics, Languages, Cultures, Travel stories, ESL, Music, Writing, Trying new food, and Watching Documentaries on Netflix!
+Global Development, Human Rights, Refugee issues, Literacy, Girl's empowerment, Being Green, Politics, Public Administration, Languages, Cultures, Travel stories, ESL, Music, Writing, Trying new food, and Watching Documentaries on Netflix!